quorumcontrol/tupelo-docs/tutorials/notebook.md

 ...
 ```

-We then grab the "tip" of our Chaintree which represents the latest version of it from the
+We proceed to grab the "tip" of our ChainTree which represents the latest version
-community service.
-We need to pass the chain ID from the identifier file to grab the
+of it from the community service.
+We need to pass the chain ID from the identifier file
-notebook we own so that we can update it.
-Once we have found the tree we load it up.
+to grab the proper notebook.
+We can only update a ChainTree we own.
+Once we have found
+the tree we load it up so we can use it locally.

 ``` javascript
 ...